-Up until now, we've explained what Candy Crush Saga is and how it works, as well as outlined the potential costs of playing Candy Crush Saga.
+Up until now, we've explained how Candy Crush Saga works, as well as outlined the potential costs of playing it.
 Now, it's time to look at the high points and low points of the game, and determine whether it will be a sweet escape for you, or just leave you with a toothache.
 Here's our analysis of the game's pros and cons.

 Free to play -- Candy Crush Saga costs no money to download and install, and most of the game can be played while avoiding in-app purchases.

 Varying elements demand differing strategies -- Though the gameplay of Candy Crush Saga is rather simple, its constantly-evolving mechanics create increasingly complex challenges.
 Time and move limits, obstacles that block off parts of the game board, and secondary objectives to fulfill add up to a game that pushes your brain to the limit and seldom gets boring!

 Boosters are here to help -- As you play, you can unlock, earn, and buy special game pieces and functions that will help you complete the game's levels more easily.
 If you're stuck on a particularly difficult level, try using one of these "boosters".
 It may just give you the edge that you need to move forward!